LorenzoTa/picwoodpecker/README.md

 This menu lets you to have a granular control about how original photo will be copied.

 The allow overwrite if checked silently overwrite a photo wich has the same name of what is composed for the current one.

+The dump exif tags while in debug mode is available only if debug is checked on the main window.
+Exif tags are dumped in the console and any thumbnail data is skipped if present.

 bypass original file elaboration (simple copy) make a copy of the original file using the new name but without processing it with GD